 or the American Society of Consulting Arborists (ASCA).
 Such membership

 demonstrates a willingness on the part of the arborist to stay up to date

 - Always ask for references and follow up to find out where the company has

 worked before and if the customers were pleased with the service they received.

 * Check out our RESOURCES page for more information on this subject *

 as well as sites that list qualified arborists in your area!

 So why should you hire an Affordable Arborist?

-to stay true to your roots!
+Because there's no better way to stay true to your roots!